thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>

-- Well, the RSTP topology changed but we still have redundancy through the LAN trunks, so HSRP hello messages are still getting back and forth between SW1 and SW2.
-HSRP Active/Standby stable.
+- Although the RSTP topology changed, Layer 2 redundancy remains through the LAN trunks.
+As a result, HSRP hello messages continue to reach between SW1 and SW2, keeping the Active/Standby state stable.

-The hello messages essentially have a 'backdoor' through the LAN trunks to find the HSRP partner.
+These hello packets are effectively taking alternate Layer 2 paths through the network.

-I have to figure out what path it's taking because I'm curious at this point.
-The HSRP messages are making their way either through SW5, SW4, or SW3.
+To better understand the behavior, I plan to trace the path—likely traversing switches such as SW5, SW4, or SW3.

 Thinking about which port the switch may have sent the frame: